 Play word games

 This includes “real” games like Scrabble and Bananagrams, as well as impromptu games of your own making, such as forming the alphabet out of playdough or spelling words with magnetic letters on the refrigerator or with Cheetos at lunch.
+Or print a few of our free printable word games to play with your family and friends.

 Ensure easy access